Best WordPress Newsletter Plugins (2026)

 What to look for in a WordPress newsletter plugin

-Before choosing a plugin, it helps to be clear about what you actually need.
+It also helps to be clear about what you actually need.

 Some tools are fully self-hosted and store everything inside WordPress.
 Others act as a bridge between WordPress and an external email marketing service.
-The right choice depends on factors like budget, technical comfort, deliverability requirements, and data ownership.
+Some are mainly built for list building, while others are better suited for newsletters, automations, post notifications, and WooCommerce emails.

 Key questions to ask:

-- Do you want subscribers and emails stored inside WordPress or on a third-party service?
+• Do you want subscribers and emails stored inside WordPress or on a third-party service?

-- Are you running WooCommerce or a membership site?
+• Are you running WooCommerce or a membership site?

 WordPress Newsletter Plugins Comparison (Feature Overview)